 Textiles are literally and figuratively woven into human history and culture.
 Today communities of makers, designers, and scholars are exploring textiles — from locally crafted materials to 3D printed matter to embellished fabrics — and pioneering textile-based industries and theory.
 Parsons’ Master of Fine Arts in Textiles, launching in fall 2017, offers you a curriculum that engages your passion and the university’s resources to prepare you for the growing array of creative and professional opportunities related to textiles in fashion design, product design, interior design, textiles research, set design, fine arts, architecture, and hybrid fields.

-SCE communities and explore the SOF and
+SOF community and explore the

-SCE blogs to see what students, faculty, and alumni are doing in NYC and around the world.
+SOF blogs to see what students, faculty, and alumni are doing in NYC and around the world.

 In the two-year, 60-credit full-time MFA Textiles program, you develop a critical understanding of textiles’ sociocultural and environmental dimensions throughout history and consider their potential to unite craft and innovative computational technology.
 In studios taken each term, you acquire skills in traditional fiber-working techniques — yarn making, weaving, knitting — and become acquainted with the newest creative methods and materials, such as smart fibers, digital pattern making, 3D printing, and biofabricated textiles.
 You refine your aesthetic sensibilities and understanding of sustainable practice on-site in NYC textile workshops and design ateliers, deepening your collaborative and studio abilities in weaving, dyeing, knitting, and printing.
 Instruction in small business best practices is integrated into the curriculum, bringing real-world skills into the studio.